hmrc/play-partials/README.md

 Built for Play 2.6, 2.7 and 2.8.

+- Injectable instances for `CachedStaticHtmlPartialRetriever`, `FormPartialRetriever` and `HeaderCarrierForPartialsConverter` are provided.
+They should be used in preference to implementing the traits.
+- `HeaderCarrierForPartialsConverter` requires a `ApplicationCrypto` (amongst other dependencies) instead of an ambiguous `def crypto: (String) => String` function.
+Using the injectable instance of `HeaderCarrierForPartialsConverter` should suffice for most use-cases, and ensures that encrypton is properly applied.
+- `PartialRetriever.loadPartial` now returns an asynchronous `Future[HtmlPartial]`

+Deprecated removals:
 - The deprecated type `CachedStaticHtmlPartial` was removed - use `CachedStaticHtmlPartialRetriever` instead.
 - The deprecated type `FormPartial` was removed - use `FormPartialRetriever` instead.
-- Trait `HeaderCarrierForPartialsConverter` and class `HeaderCarrierForPartials` were removed - use `CookieForwarder.cookieForwardingHeaderCarrier` instead.
-- `PartialRetriever.loadPartial` now returns an asynchronous `Future[HtmlPartial]`
 - The deprecated method `PartialRetriever.get` was removed, use `PartialRetriever.getPartial` or `PartialRetriever.getPartialContent` instead.
-- Injectable instances for `CachedStaticHtmlPartialRetriever` and `FormPartialRetriever` are provided.

 ## License ##